 Have you always dreamed of writing a children's book, but don't know where to start?
 Or, maybe you have written some stories, but don't know how to submit them to be published?
-I get these questions often and finally decided to start offering small-group workshops, critiques, and coaching to cover all of the nuts-and-bolts of picture book writing and publishing!
+I get these questions often and finally decided to start offering small-group workshops, critiques, and mentoring sessions to cover all of the nuts-and-bolts of picture book writing and publishing!

 Professional Picture Book Critique